 This raises an important modeling consideration: when and why should a lignin rate modifier be included?
 From a parsimony perspective, simpler models that exclude lignin protection should be favored if they yield equivalent predictive skill.
-Yet, models incorporating lignin modifiers offer mechanistic hypotheses that can be empirically tested, particularly regarding trade-offs between oxidative enzyme production and microbial growth efficiency under chemically complex substrates.
+Yet, models incorporating lignin modifiers offer mechanistic hypotheses that can be empirically tested, particularly regarding trade-offs between oxidative enzyme production and microbial CUE under chemically complex substrates.
 Moreover, to effectively constrain microbial parameters such as CUE, it is essential to account for the costs associated with enzyme production; incorporating a lignin modifier enables a mechanistic representation of this cost, linking substrate chemistry to observed physiological trade-offs.